Oligonucleotide selective detection by levitated optomechanics: Supplementary Information

-A stepwise approach was taken to account for increasing the complexity of functionalizing the surface of SiNPs.
-The first step was to trap SiNPs without any surface modifications.
+A stepwise approach was taken to account for increasing the complexity of functionalizing the surface of silica nanoparticles.
+The first step was to trap silica nanoparticles without any surface modifications.
 This acted as a control and was carried out to ensure proper functionality and alignment of the optical setup.
-In the second phase, a 100 mM ZnCl$_2$ stock solution was prepared by dissolving 1.363 g of Sigma Aldrich $\geq$ 98\% reagent grade ZnCl$_2$ in 100 mL deionized water, then ZnCl$_2$ was added to the SiNPs at a final concentration of 1000 $\mu$M. The third stage involved addition of 25A (a 25-mer of deoxyadenosine monophosphate) or 25T (a 25-mer of deoxythymidine monophosphate) to the SiNP solution with ZnCl$_2$ and then optically trapped.
-These were selected due to the ability to functionalize SiNPs with fluorescently tagged 25As \cite{Huang2022}.
-25T was also chosen as it is vastly different in structure to 25A and also proved successful in functionalizing to SiNPs \cite{Huang2022}.
+In the second phase, a 100 mM ZnCl$_2$ stock solution was prepared by dissolving 1.363 g of Sigma Aldrich $\geq$ 98\% reagent grade ZnCl$_2$ in 100 mL deionized water, then ZnCl$_2$ was added to the silica nanoparticles at a final concentration of 1000 $\mu$M. The third stage involved addition of 25A (a 25-mer of deoxyadenosine monophosphate) or 25T (a 25-mer of deoxythymidine monophosphate) to the silica nanoparticle solution with ZnCl$_2$ and then optically trapped.
+These were selected due to the ability to functionalize silica nanoparticles with fluorescently tagged 25As \cite{Huang2022}.
+25T was also chosen as it is vastly different in structure to 25A and also proved successful in functionalizing to silica nanoparticles \cite{Huang2022}.
 Both oligonucleotides were ordered from Integrated DNA Technologies (IDT) and resuspended in deionized water to make a 10 $\mu$M stock solution.
 The molecular weight of 25A is 7,768.3 g mol$^{-1}$ and was measured by IDT as having an optical density at the 260 nm wavelength (OD$_{260}$) of 169.7 which is equal to 559.3 nmol.
 559 $\mu$L of deiozined water was used to resuspend the 25A to make a 10 $\mu$M stock solution.
 25T has a molecular weight of 7,542.9 g mol$^{-1}$.
 IDT measured the OD$_{260}$ as 117.5 equal to 578.3 nmol.
 Here, 578 $\mu$L of deionized water was pipetted to resuspended the 25T to create the 10 $\mu$M stock solution.
-As the concentration of oligonucleotides at 400 nM and ZnCl$_2$ at 1000 $\mu$M yields the maximum loading capacity onto the SiNPs \cite{Huang2022}, this research used a 400 nM concentration of oligonucleotides in all samples.
+As the concentration of oligonucleotides at 400 nM and ZnCl$_2$ at 1000 $\mu$M yields the maximum loading capacity onto the silica nanoparticles \cite{Huang2022}, this research used a 400 nM concentration of oligonucleotides in all samples.
 This relatively low concentration reduced the likelihood of the nebulizer mesh piece becoming clogged.
-A final step involved combining 25T SiNPs with the following additional concentrations of ZnCl$_2$: 100, 500 and 750 $\mu$M. At all stages in the experiment, the oligonucleotides were refrigerated to reduce the rate of degradation.
+A final step involved combining 25T silica nanoparticles with the following additional concentrations of ZnCl$_2$: 100, 500 and 750 $\mu$M. At all stages in the experiment, the oligonucleotides were refrigerated to reduce the rate of degradation.